 - Faulty catalytic converter

-- Leak in the vacuum system
+- A leak in the vacuum system

 - Clogs in EGR valves or tubes

-- Leak in head gasket
+- A leak in the head gasket

 - Burned exhaust valve

 - Fuel is of too low a quality